-The above unlisted equity investment at 31 December 2021 represented 8,734,897 ordinary shares of GMG which was 9.36% of GMG's total issued ordinary shares (2020: 9.36%).
+The above unlisted investment at 31 December 2022 represented 8,734,897 ordinary shares of GMG which was 9.36% of GMG's total issued ordinary shares (2021: 9.36%).

-As at 31 December 2021 and 2020, the value of GMG's ordinary shares was measured using the relative valuation model.
+As at 31 December 2022 and 2021, the value of GMG's ordinary shares was measured using the relative valuation model.
 Management considered both quantitative and qualitative information including GMG's financial performance and its ability to attract new funding in the future.
-During the years ended 31 December 2021 and 2020, based on the available financial information, the management believed that GMG would not have sufficient working capital to maintain its business operation due to continuous operating losses and potential contingent liabilities involved.
-In addition, GMG had no clear business plan and capital raising plan in the near future.
-Hence, the management believed that GMG's business model would not be sustainable and the unlisted investment is valued at nil (2020: written down to nil).
+During the years ended 31 December 2022 and 2021, based on the available financial information, the management believed that GMG would not have sufficient working capital to maintain its business operation due to continuous operating losses and potential contingent liabilities involved.
+In addition, GMG had no capital raising plan in the near future.
+Hence, the management believed that GMG's business model would not be sustainable and the unlisted investment is valued at nil (2021: written down to nil).